Can The IRS Take Your House?

 If you find yourself in tax debt, it’s important to understand how serious it can be.
 While there are certain things that the IRS cannot take away from a homeowner, the IRS can and may seize your primary residence if you do not eventually pay your tax bill.

 To avoid this, it’s paramount that you communicate quickly and frequently with the IRS.
 You may find that your accountant or tax attorney can help to a point, but only to the extent that you’re willing to work towards the goal of keeping your house.
-Finally, you can engage the Taxpayer Advocate Service to ensure that the IRS collections process is handled in a fair manner.
+Also, you can engage the Taxpayer Advocate Service to ensure that the IRS collections process is handled in a fair manner.